CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

 The USB can only be used by one device/virtual machine at a time.
 More will lock the temperature and humidity sensor and cause it to hiccup.

-There is some delay when stopping the program
+There is some small delay when stopping the program

-User message and error alarm doesen't update until the function is done running or actually encounters an error, so they might not update in an instant if running twice during the same Labview session
+User message and error alarm doesen't update until the function is done running or actually encounters an error, so they might not update in an instant if running twice during the same Labview session.
+Timeouts saves the day.

+run() returns blank values first two times it's called

 ---------------